Parable of the Renegades

 "So, the only bed left... is in your room?"
 Rio cocked her head.

-"I was going to buy you an inflatable mattress tomorrow after school since it's too much of a hassle to go back to town.
-Also, the store that sells it closed for the day a few hours ago, so now we are stuck with this problem."
+"I was going to buy you an inflatable mattress tomorrow after school since the store that sells it closed for the day a few hours ago.
+So now, we are stuck with this problem."

 The air around them became heavier - at least for Lucas who remained silent.
 He had no idea what to say beyond that point and was waiting on how Rio would react.